archie-linux/osquery/Readme.md

 # My-Osquery

-A simplified Osquery-like tool for macOS, designed for learning purposes.
-It collects system data (processes, network connections, system info) and supports SQL-like queries using an in-memory SQLite database.
+My-Osquery is ironically built for your endpoints that collects system data (processes, network connections, system info) and supports SQL-like queries using an in-memory SQLite database.

 ## Features
 - **Virtual Tables**: Query system data via `processes`, `network_connections`, and `system_info` tables.